 DFP presented initial designs to iinouiio, allowing the client time to undertake a detailed assessment of their options.
 Following detailed feedback from the client, DFP developed a chosen range of initial packaging concepts, continuing until they received approved designs.
 They made a pre-production batch of each pack so the client could run packaging trials, allowing them to gain full confidence in the solutions before a production run was purchased.

 Since working with Design Futures Packaging, iinouiio have implemented all five of the unique pack designs that were created for them.
 The packaging has been used to both display and distribute products to their customers.

 The pack formats designed were made from fully recyclable kraft corrugated and solid boards and the graphics were applied on recycled paper labels.
 No lamination was applied and the natural colour and feel of the material is used to convey the sustainable message iinouiio wanted.
 Two of the packaging solutions DFP designed presented the kits for market stall retail and incorporate a built-in carry handle to eliminate the need for an added carrier bag, also emphasising the sustainable messaging the client asked for.

 As a range, the natural brown colour of the packaging provides a strong back drop for the vibrant natural colours of the products.
 Open window cut outs and strong product photography on the labels help the products to stand out.

 iiouiio have a clear production plan and costings in place to develop the packaging requirement as the company grows.
 The company has also received a Capital Expenditure Grant of more than £150,000.
-The funds will be used to occupy a mill in Leeds later this year, giving the company capacity to run a larger operation.
+The funds will be used to occupy new premises later this year, giving the company capacity to run a larger operation.